trivikverma/researchgroup/content/courses/epa1316-2020/syllabus.md

   (highly *employable*)
 - **2h.
 Paper Discussions**: reading a paper and debating a set of questions with your peers in small groups. (extremely important if you are interested in applying concepts to real-world problems).
 Please read the paper before coming to the discussion session so you can have a more informed and informal debate with your peers.
 - **Further readings**: how to go beyond the minimum (very useful for the final project, if we don't read, we cannot write)
+- **Discussion Forum**: students are encouraged to post any questions they may have on the Brightspace forums.
+This also enables your peers to learn from your questions and help each other.
+These will be the official channels of communications between you and us and I cannot guarantee answers to other channels like Slack or WhatsApp groups.

 ## Content